Blakeview

 Blakeview is a northern suburb of Adelaide, South Australia.
 It is located in the City of Playford.
 Blakeview is predominantly a residential suburb, but also has two commercial areas and two education areas.

 Geography

 Blakeview is located to the northeast of Elizabeth and lies on the east side of Main North Road opposite Smithfield and Munno Para.
-There is a commercial area facing Main North Road in the oldest part of the suburb which includes a Coles Express service station and medical services.
-The Blakes Crossing subdivision north of Craigmore Road also has a commercial area, which includes Woolworths and Aldi supermarkets.
+There is a commercial area facing Main North Road in the oldest part of the suburb which was unoffically known as Smithfield East, opposite Smithfield Oval, which includes medical services and a Service Station.

-Blakeview was gazetted as a suburb in 1990, taking territory from Smithfield and Munno Para.
+Blakeview was gazetted as a suburb in 1990, taking territory from Smithfield and Munno Para that was east of Main North Road.